• Skip to primary navigation

 Although there are a few steps to the recipe, fish tacos are pretty easy to make.
 Since the fish cooks quickly it is best to get everything prepped before you even start on the fish.

 1. First and foremost, prep all of those ingredients.
 Get the cabbage thinly sliced, chop the tomatoes, slice the avocado, and crumble the cheese.
-The fish cooks pretty quickly so you won't want to save this for the last minute like you can with other taco recipes, like these turkey tacos.
+The fish cooks pretty quickly so you need to be prepared.

 5. And the best step of all, serve with all of the fixings and enjoy!